The article is written by Kingston Machinery

 2. Macadamia Nut Opening Machine/macadamia cutting machine/macadamia nut cutting machine/macadamia nut slotting machine

-3. Macadamia Nut Processing Line/Macadamia nut processing machinery/macadamia line shelling machine/macadamia processing line included Nuts grading machine, cracker, shell and kernel separater, kernel grading machine, vacuum packing, metal detector, etc
+3. Macadamia Nut Processing Line/Macadamia nut processing machinery/macadamia line shelling machine/macadamia processing line included Nuts grading machine, cracker, shell and kernel separater/Separate screen for shell and kernel, kernel sizer machine, vacuum packing, metal detector, etc

 4. Macadamia Drying Line